pratik1024/DocTrack00/README.md

 # DocTracker

-DocTracker is an Android app that helps hospitals manage patient appointments.
-The app allows patients to login and book appointments, while doctors can view and manage appointments.
+DocTracker is an Android app built in Android Studio that helps hospitals manage appointments between patients and doctors.
+With this app, patients can log in and book appointments with available doctors, while doctors can view and manage their appointments.

 ## Features